County Mayo: Sport

 The Mayo GAA senior team last won the Sam Maguire Cup in 1951, when the team was captained by Seán Flanagan.
 The team's third title followed victories in 1936 and the previous year, 1950.
-Since 1951, the team have made numerous All-Ireland Final appearances (in 1989, twice in 1996, 1997, 2004, 2006, 2012, 2013, twice again in 2016 against Dublin, with their latest appearance coming in 2017 against Dublin, again), though the team have failed on all occasions to achieve victory over their opponents.
+Since 1951, the team have made numerous All-Ireland Final appearances (in 1989, twice in 1996, 1997, 2004, 2006, 2012, 2013, twice again in 2016 against Dublin, 2017, 2020, with their latest appearance being against Tyrone in the 2021 final), though the team have failed on all occasions to achieve victory over their opponents.

 The team's unofficial supporters club are Mayo Club '51, named after the last team who won the Sam Maguire.
 The county colours of Mayo GAA are traditionally green and red.

 The county's most popular association football teams are Westport United and Castlebar Celtic.

 Although Gaelic football and association football are the most popular sport in the county, other sports are popular in the county as well such as rugby, basketball, hurling, swimming, tennis, badminton, athletics, handball and racquetball.